a-griffiths/AutoSpec/README.md

 ```

 ### The Parameter File
 The parameter file provides easy user modification to AutoSpec run modes.
-Each parameter is briefly explained in the comments of the file, but more in depth explination is provided below.
+Each parameter is briefly explained in the comments of the file, but more in depth explanation is provided below.

 **MODE:** this is the main operating mode AutoSpec will run in.
 For constant mode ('same'), AutoSpec will extract each source within the catalogue based only on the settings provided in the parameter file.
 In catalogue mode ('cat'), the software will take extraction method and reference from the catalogue file on a source by source basis.